A Two Week American Southwest Road Trip

 Your first scenic area today will be just east of Bryce Canyon as you pass through Grand Staircase Escalante.
 You do drive past a section of the national monument, however, you can easily take a bit of time to explore the area more.

-Beyond Capitol Reef, you’ll want to make a pitstop from Highway 24 into Goblin Valley State Park.
+Beyond Capitol Reef, if you have the time make a quick stop for the Bentonite Hills near the Mars Desert Research Station.
+Continuing along Highway 24 beyond there will bring you to Goblin Valley State Park.
 This hidden gem is home to a smattering of strange hoodoo rock stacks.
 You can quickly stop to appreciate them from the parking lot or you can wander down from the parking area and meander between giant hoodoos.

 You’ll next reach Moab, but I recommend heading over the Dead Horse Point State Park to take in the wild wild west views of the Colorado River carving its way through the orangey-red rock.
 Trying to time it for sunset would be a wise decision.